 Every vehicle that is driven within the state of New York must have a valid registration.
 Motorists who drive a vehicle which is not registered can face fines, which get larger the longer the vehicle has been unregistered.
 Other penalties may also be imposed as well, and driving an unregistered vehicle can also impact your driving record.

 You cannot afford to take a chance of being caught without a valid registration on any motor vehicle that you are operating.
 If you are driving a car, make sure it is registered.
 If you are accused of driving an unregistered car, you need to take swift action to try to reduce or avoid potentially serious penalties.
 NY Traffic Firm can provide you with assistance in understanding the options available to you and can help you to respond in a strategic way to the accusations against you.

 You should contact a New York traffic crimes lawyer as soon as you have been accused of operating a vehicle without a valid registration.
 Your attorney can begin working with you to determine how best to deal with the serious accusations that you are facing.

-With help from your defense counsel Daniel Kron, you can explore ways to defend yourself and can potentially reduce penalties and consequences through a deal with a prosecutor assigned to your case.
+With help from your defense counsel Simon Kabzan, you can explore ways to defend yourself and can potentially reduce penalties and consequences through a deal with a prosecutor assigned to your case.